 We generally see the term FQDN or

-Fully Qualified Domain Name and generally though that is is like a secret magic which provides some information about the servers and hosts.
+Fully Qualified Domain Name and generally, though that is is like secret magic that provides some information about the servers and hosts.
 No. The answer is no the FQDN provides no secret or magic.
-We use FQDN in order to specify host names in a hierarchical manner.
-Below we will look how we calculate FQDN
+We use FQDN in order to specify hostnames in a hierarchical manner.
+Below we will look at how we calculate FQDN.

-Host name is used to identify hosts with meaning full names.
-For example when we setup Windows operating system the Windows set the hostname of the computer with the created user name like
+The hostname is used to identify hosts with meaning full names.
+For example, when we set up the Windows operating system the Windows set the hostname of the computer with the created user name like IsmailPC.
+Of course, we can change this hostname whatever we want.
+The following list provides an example of hostnames.

 Production1 LabPC Poftut2 Home www

-poftut.com specifies this site which is a domain name.
-We can use domain names not just sites also other things like databases, services etc.
+A domain name is used to create a domain with a name.
+The Internet provides a consistent and unique domain name hierarchy.
+For example, poftut.com specifies this site which is a domain name.
+We can use domain names not just sites also other things like databases, services, etc.

 FQDN = Host Name + Domain Name